The Center for Life Beyond Reed

 Available Guidance

 Review the best practices for applying to any URC grant.
-For questions about the application process, applicants are strongly encouraged to contact Meg Andrews (andrewsm@reed.edu).
+For questions about the application process, applicants are strongly encouraged to contact Meg Andrews (urc@reed.edu).
 Members of the Undergraduate Research Committee offer office hours to answer proposal development questions.
-The CLBR advising team (peer-career advisors and professional advisors) can help you craft your resume.
-CLBR offers drop-in advising as well as 1:1 appointments.
-Please see reed.edu/beyond-reed for drop-in hours and also how to make an appointment.
+The CLBR advising team can also help you with your application and offers drop-in advising as well as 1:1 appointments.
+Please see the CLBR website for drop-in hours and for how to make an appointment.
 We encourage you to take advantage of this.

 Inclusivity